Paper, cardboard, plastic bottles and containers numbered 1, 2 and 5, and food and drink cans

 We can recycle TVs at our transfer stations for a fee of $35 per TV.
 We can also accept desktop computer towers for recycling at no charge.
 Screens, laptops, keyboards and mice can’t currently be recycled at our transfer stations, however there is a local company: Computer Recyclers that can recycle these.

-Paper & cardboard
+Paper and cardboard

 - No staples, binding or cellotape

-- Shiny or matte, magazines are OK
+- Shiny or matte, magazines are accepted

 - No photocopy paper ream covers (the glossy plastic stuff)

-- Glass bottles and jars that held food or drink only
+- Clean glass bottles and jars only